 - Detailed visualizations: Complex visualization models give engineers an x-ray-like view into the interiors and exteriors of objects so vulnerabilities can be identified and fixed throughout the design process.

-Simulation is best completed early and often in the design process to optimize product development and increase speed to market.
+Simulation is best conducted early and often in the design process to optimize product development and accelerate time to market.

 FEA Use Cases

-There are a range of FEA use cases that apply the mathematical applications of FEM.
+There is a range of FEA use cases that apply the mathematical applications of FEM.
 Here are just a few:

 Computational Fluid Dynamics

-Computational fluid dynamics (CFD) helps engineers model digital fluids using computer-aided design (CAD) software to visualize flows in real life.
-It’s a critical part of any simulation stack as it helps designers understand real-world elements that may not be visible to the naked eye, like airflow and other pressures.
+Computational fluid dynamics (CFD) helps engineers model fluid flows using computer-aided design (CAD) software to visualize them in real life.
+It's a critical part of any simulation stack as it helps designers understand real-world elements that may not be visible to the naked eye, like airflow and other pressures.
 Analyzing these elements ensures products can be modified to operate as intended.

 Modal Analysis